Have you tried to order T12 fluorescent tubes lately?

 While we still have plenty in stock in our online store, manufacturers are producing less overall.

 The product has also changed.
 These days, most T12s will work with an electronic ballast instead of a magnetic ballast.

 So what started the phase out of T12s?
 We’ll explain why production slowed down and why the product had to change, too.

 This is a two-part answer.

-All the way back in 1992, another energy conservation act –– the Energy Policy and Conservation Act –– was amended to require the Department of Energy to carefully review energy standards on an ongoing basis and publish new standards as more energy efficient technologies made their way to market.
+First, back in 1992, the government amended the Energy Policy and Conservation Act to require a careful review of energy standards.
+The Department of Energy is expected to publish new standards as more energy efficient technologies make their way to market.

-High-output and high-CRI T12s are still manufactured today, but production is down and there are less and less "out in the wild" every day.
+High-output and high-CRI T12s are still manufactured today, but production is down.

-Perhaps as importantly, magnetic ballasts –– which conventional T12s run off of and require –– are no longer manufactured in the U.S.
+Second, magnetic ballasts – which conventional T12s require to run – are no longer manufactured in the U.S.

 Here are just a handful of the benefits of switching to the smaller-diameter fluorescent tubes: